Odette Hallowes: Survival methods

 Sansom was aided in her endurance in prison by her early blindness and paralysis, and by the example of her grandfather, who "did not accept weakness very easily."
 She also accepted in advance that she might be captured by the Germans.
 She adopted an attitude of defiance, and found that this resulted in a degree of respect by her captors and helped her survive the imprisonment mentally.

-Sansom said she believed she was "not brave, not courageous, but just make up my mind about certain things."
+Sansom said she believed she was "not brave, not courageous, but just made up [her] mind about certain things."
 She recalled in a post-war interview that while everyone has a breaking point, her feeling was that if she could "survive the next minute without breaking up, that is another minute of life.
-And if I can think that way instead of thinking what is going to happen in a half-hour's time," Because of her past illnesses she knew "I was able to accept this, and survive it."
+And if I can think that way instead of thinking what is going to happen in a half-hour's time," because of her past illnesses, she knew "I was able to accept this, and survive it."
 By accepting death, she felt that "they would not win anything.
 They'll have a dead body, useless to them.
 They won't have me.
 I won't let them have me."
 She described it as a "kind of bargaining."

 The Germans generally found persons of the prisoners' own nationality to carry out the torture, she later recalled, so that one "could not say they were tortured by the Germans."
 Her torture was carried out by a "very good-looking young Frenchman" who she believed was mentally ill.